Unmoored Audiolibro Por J. R. Roessl arte de portada

 The book kept me intrigued throughout, hoping for some smooth sailing that rarely comes.
 Sometimes in life it's hard to see the forest for the trees, and often we face circumstances we can't comprehend.
 This is exactly that kind of story.
 The daughters bring their own angst and seem unable to support one another, creating a rivalry and antagonism that adds another layer of dysfunction to an already troubled family.

-The mother emerges as a complex figure in what is fundamentally a character study rather than a sailing tale—though the maritime setting provides a fascinating backdrop.
+The mother emerges as a complex figure in what is fundamentally a character study with a fascinating maritime setting as a backdrop.
 The imagery throughout is quite stunning and beautiful.
 I listened to the Audible version and enjoyed the author's voice and vivid descriptions.

 One particularly striking observation comes from the mother's assessment that the author more closely resembles her father more than anyone.
 This seems accurate, as the author certainly has her own share of bad luck and personal storm clouds.
 However, she appears to handle adversity much better than her father ever could.